 Efforts to describe differences in education approach or outcome often descend into the creation of an assessment system.
 It is human nature to then label, rank, sort and assign merit or value to each action or result.
-Existing paradigms for describing educational computing are often reduced to simple rubrics or checklists that may be used to 'grade' performance.
+Existing paradigms for describing educational computing are often reduced to simple rubrics or checklists that may be used to "grade" performance.
 The assumption is that such external measures will then be used to motivate or shame educators.
 Neither is my objective.

-Even if we were to succumb to such behaviourism, the politics of schooling often values forms of learning devoid of powerful ideas.
-Memorisation, mechanics and conformity are often prized at the expense of critical thinking, creativity and the free exchange of ideas.
-Emotional flailing and shallow justification often counter media attacks on the value of educational technology.
-The solution to weak educational technology implementation is not less technology, but rather more transformational use of computers.
+Even if we were to succumb to such behaviorism, the politics of schooling often values forms of learning devoid of powerful ideas.
+Memorization, mechanics and conformity are often prized at the expense of critical thinking, creativity and the free exchange of ideas.